Margriko/Paradox-ESPHome/README.md

 * Wiring and some ideas taken from https://github.com/taligentx/dscKeybusInterface
 * General knowledge about decoding COMBUS and a source for future improvements https://github.com/0ki/paradox
 * ESPHome library https://esphome.io

+## Suggestions
+This is a rough implementation, stability is not guaranteed.
+If you want a stable solution with read/write capability and your alarm system is compatible, take a look at [Paradox Alarm Interface](https://github.com/ParadoxAlarmInterface/pai), which connects to alarm system by using serial port.
+In my case my alarm system was not compatible and had to use my own solution.